MicrosoftDocs/quantum-docs-pr/articles/quantum-techniques-2-OperationsandFunctions.md

 Q# also allows for defining *functions*, distinct from operations in that they are not allowed to have any effects beyond calculating an output value.
 In particular, functions cannot call operations, act on qubits, sample random numbers, or otherwise depend on state beyond the input value to a function.
 As a consequence, Q# functions are *pure*, in that they always map the same input values to the same output values.
-This allows the Q# compiler to safely reorder how and when functions are called when generating operations variants.
+This allows the Q# compiler to safely reorder how and when functions are called when generating operation variants.

 Defining a function works similarly to defining an operation, except that statements are placed directly within the function, and do not need to be wrapped in a `body` declaration.
 For instance: